 John L. Hennessy has served as a member of our Board of Directors since April 2004, and as Lead Independent Director since April 2007.
-John has served as the President of Stanford University since September 2000.
+John served as the President of Stanford University from September 2000 to August 2016.
 John has also been a member of the board of directors of Cisco Systems, Inc., a networking equipment company, since January 2002, and serves on its nominating and governance committee and acquisition committee.
-He also serves as a trustee of the Gordon and Betty Moore Foundation.
+He also serves as a trustee of the Gordon and Betty Moore Foundation and as a director of the Chan Zuckerberg Biohub.
 From 1994 to August 2000, John held various positions at Stanford, including Dean of the Stanford University School of Engineering and Chair of the Stanford University Department of Computer Science.
 John holds a Doctoral degree and a Master of Science degree in computer science from the State University of New York, Stony Brook, and a Bachelor of Science degree in electrical engineering from Villanova University.
-John has announced that he plans to resign from his position as the President of Stanford University in August 2016.